Canvas-Painter/Group17-Project/Release/Test.md

 ## Overview

-Testing chrome extensions is very challenging as most of the code relies on the browser enviroment.
+Testing chrome extensions is exceptionally challenging as most of the code relies on the browser enviroment.
 We currently use two testing frameworks the first is [Jest](https://jestjs.io/) which is used for testing particularly complex bits of code with unit tests on.
 We also use [Pytest](https://pypi.org/project/pytest/) with [Selenium](https://www.selenium.dev/) to conduct more heavy-duty integration and system tests.
-Given how much of the code relies on the browser Pytest is where most of the testing is done.
+Given how much of the code relies on the browser, Pytest is where most of the testing is done.

 ## Running